-The pipettor-diluters will be assessed internally on a quarterly basis, or more frequently if needed.
-This assessment will consist of accessing the BA110 program on the control panel and weighing 10 aliquots of room temperature purified water and determining the mean and coefficient of variation of those measurements.
+The pipette diluters will be assessed internally on a quarterly basis, or more frequently if needed.
+This assessment will consist of accessing the method used for casework and weighing 10 aliquots of room temperature purified water and determining the mean and coefficient of variation of those measurements.
 Results will be charted and maintained in the BA Maintenance Logs binder.
 Additional evaluations using other dispensing volumes may be performed as needed.
-The coefficient of variation must be less than or equal to 1 percent and the weights of each individual measurement must be within $\pm 0.5$ percent of the mean weight for the ten measurements.
-Any check outside that will necessitate the pipettor-diluter being taken from service and repaired.
+The coefficient of variation must be less than or equal to 1 percent and the weights of each individual measurement must be within $\pm$ 0.5 percent of the mean weight for the ten measurements.
+Any check outside that will necessitate the pipette diluter being taken from service and repaired.